Santa Clara First Baptist Softball League

 - Coin toss

-- Championship plaques will be awarded to the 1st place winner in each division at the conclusion of the season.
+- A Championship prize will be awarded to the 1st place winner in each division at the conclusion of the season.